Enduring Song at Southwark Playhouse

 Accessible due to its unfussy approach to historical documentation and sincere examination of a range of relationships and personalities, this is what new theatre should be: lively, relevant and relatable.

-Enduring Love is on at Southwark Playhouse until 5th July 2014, for further information visit or to book here.
+Enduring Love is at Southwark Playhouse until 5th July 2014.
+For further information or to book visit the theatre’s website here.